Your arm or leg

 Taking your medicines

-You may need to take medicines after your CABG surgery.
+You will take medicines after your CABG surgery.
 Your doctor or nurse

 will give you written instructions for taking your medicines before you leave